Generic name: ipilimumab (IP i LIM ue mab)

 Ipilimumab is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-This medicine must be given slowly, and the infusion can take up to 90 minutes to complete.
+This medicine must be given slowly, and the infusion can take 30-90 minutes to complete.

 You may be given other medications to treat or prevent certain side effects.

 You may need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your cancer treatments may be delayed based on the results.